garagonc/optimization-examples/StochasticPrograming/WithRealTimeInfo/Version1/README.txt

-Stochastic programming package for the optimization with foresight
+Stochastic programming package for the optimization with no foresight

 Possible scenarios
 ------------------------------------------------------------------